Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-The posterior convergence of the microergodic parameter $\theta$ shows that we can consistently estimate the equivalent class of Gaussian measures using the Bayesian procedure.
-An important consequence is that based on a random draw of parameters $(\theta,\alpha)$ from the posterior, the prediction variance at a new location is asymptotically equal to the prediction variance based on the true parameters $(\theta_0,\alpha_0)$.
+The posterior convergence of microergodic parameter $\theta$ with a varying range parameter $\alpha$ shows that we can consistently estimate the equivalent class of Gaussian measures using the Bayesian procedure even if the range parameter $\alpha$ has possibly large posterior uncertainty.
+An important consequence is that based on a random draw of parameters $(\theta,\alpha)$ from the posterior, the predictive variance at a new location is asymptotically close to the predictive variance based on the true parameters $(\theta_0,\alpha_0)$.
 We will elaborate this in Section \ref{sec:PAE}.

-Theorem \ref{thm:bvm2:joint} also shows that the marginal posterior density of $\alpha$ can be approximated by the more abstract profile posterior with density $\widetilde \pi(\alpha|X_n)$, which is based on the profile likelihood of $\alpha$.
-Using the result in \citet{Guetal18}, we can show that this profile posterior is always well defined if $X_n$ is generated from a Mat\'ern covariance function, with no requirement on the sampling design or distribution of $\Scal_n$.
-On the other hand, without further assumptions on $\Scal_n$, it is not likely that the form of the profile posterior density $\widetilde \pi(\alpha|X_n)$ can be simplified.
-In general, this profile posterior of $\alpha$ does not necessarily converge to any degenerate distribution.
-In Theorem \ref{thm:OU1} below, in the case of 1-dimensional Ornstein-Uhlenbeck process (Mat\'ern with $\nu=1/2$) observed on an equispaced grid, we approximate $\widetilde \pi(\alpha|X_n)$ using an explicit density of $\alpha$ that asymptotically does not contract to any fixed value with high probability.
-This non-converging property of $\pi(\alpha|X_n)$ matches with empirical observations in many spatial applications.
-We also verify this phenomenon using simulation examples in Section \ref{sec:simulation}.
+Theorem \ref{thm:bvm2:joint} has three advantages in its generality.
+First, the theorem works for the universal kriging model with regression terms $\bbm(\cdot)^\top \beta$.
+Second, it allows an unbounded prior support for $\alpha$, which is not available in previous frequentist fixed-domain asymptotics literature.
+Third, the theorem does not require any assumption on the design points $\Scal_n$.
+In other words, the asymptotic factorization and normality works for \textit{arbitrary} design of the sampling points $\Scal_n$, not even requiring $\Scal_n$ to be dense in the domain $\Scal$.
+Theorem \ref{thm:bvm2:joint} also shows that the marginal posterior density of $\alpha$ can be approximated by the more abstract profile posterior with density $\widetilde \pi(\alpha|Y_n)$, which is based on the profile restricted likelihood of $\alpha$.
+Using the result in \citet{Guetal18}, we can show that this profile posterior is always well defined.
+On the other hand, without further assumptions on $\Scal_n$, it is not likely that the form of the profile posterior density $\widetilde \pi(\alpha|Y_n)$ can be simplified.
+In general, this profile posterior of $\alpha$ does not necessarily converge to any point mass.
+In Theorem \ref{thm:OU1} below, for a special case of 1-dimensional Ornstein-Uhlenbeck process (Mat\'ern with $\nu=1/2$) observed on an equispaced grid without regression terms, we approximate $\widetilde \pi(\alpha|Y_n)$ using an explicit density of $\alpha$ that asymptotically does not contract to any fixed value with high probability.
+Such non-converging property of $\pi(\alpha|Y_n)$ explains the seemingly slow convergence of posterior of $\alpha$ in our SST data example in Section \ref{sec:intro}.
+We also demonstrate this phenomenon using simulation examples in Section \ref{sec:simulation}.